Nonlocal Co-occurrence for Image Downscaling: Proposed Approach

 In the co-occurrence learning step in Algorithm \ref{algo:co-occur}, we need to perform $O(k^2)$ comparisons for each pixel in the input image.
 So the total complexity is $O(MNk^2)$.
 Finally, there are $O(d^2)$ computations for each pixel in the intermediate image as reported in Algorithm \ref{algo:filtering}.
 The intermediate image contains total $(M N)/d^2$ pixels.
 The overall computations required for downscaling an image of ($M \times N$) pixels by a factor of $d$ is:

 Alternatively, the per-pixel complexity with reference to input image is $O(k^2)$.
 In most experiments, we used $k = d$; therefore the per-pixel computation is $O(d^2)$.
 We note that \cite{weber2016rapid} has very similar complexity as our method except of the co-occurrence learning step.
-Given $d$ (downscaling factor in each spatial dimesion), our method\footnote{Matlab codes will be shared upon publication.} would require only a little more computation time than \cite{weber2016rapid}.
+Given $d$ (downscaling factor in each spatial dimesion), our method would require only a little more computation time than \cite{weber2016rapid}.
 On a different note, we mention that the idea of co-occurrence fairly holds for gray-scale images.
 However, for downscaling a color image, we need to process each of the three color channels separately.